Don’t buy a Digital Asset Management solution before reading this

 You might be a creative agency that has multiple clients, and that is working on different types of campaigns and projects that involve a regular upload-feedback-tweak cycle.

 For businesses like these a DAM solution can be the difference between thriving and dying.

 What difference would a DAM solution make to your workflow

-This section has enough meat to fill up a good sized whitepaper or a report but here are some quick bullet points as to why going with DAM is better that using tools like Google Drive, Dropbox or a shared network device.
+This section has enough meat to fill up a good-sized whitepaper or a report but here are some quick bullet points as to why going with DAM is better than using tools like Google Drive, Dropbox, or a shared network device.

-- Customized branding – Integrating DAM solutions, especially browser based ones with the main website can be a branding win especially if you are a freelancer, ad agencies or marketing departments.
-When your clients and collaborators log in into your DAM there will be no jarring changes- they will see the same colors and logos that they have always seen on your website.
+- Customized branding – Integrating DAM solutions, especially browser-based ones with the main website can be a branding win especially if you are a freelancer, ad agency, or marketing department.
+When your clients and collaborators log in to your DAM there will be no jarring changes- they will see the same colors and logos that they have always seen on your website.
 Google Drive or Dropbox does not offer you that experience.
 You could even go a step further and show the logo of your client on their shared folders or customize the URL of the DAM system to make it appear like it’s a subdomain on your website.

 - No preview of rich media files – You don’t care about a file, you care about what’s in it.
 However, unless it’s a JPG file Google Drive/Dropbox won’t show any previews, unless the name is self-explanatory.
 It’s easy to work around this when you are a small team or if the file size is small but time-consuming if you work with hundreds of colleagues and rich media file formats like .pdf, .psd, .tif, .mov, .avi, .swf and .mp4.